mythology-and-legends-in-warfare

 Markets and Trade

-Court entertainments are common subjects.
-Musicians play the oud (lute), ney (flute), and tambourine.
-Dancers perform with veils and swords.
-The settings are often outdoor gardens or interior halls with fountains.
-These images suggest the importance of patronage of music and dance in Mamluk culture.
-Some manuscripts even depict chess players, wrestlers, and storytellers.
+Court entertainments feature prominently.
+Musicians play instruments such as the oud (lute), ney (reed flute), tambourine, and kamanja (spike fiddle).
+Dancers perform with veils, swords, or castanets.
+The settings are often outdoor gardens with fountains, or interior halls with cushions and carpets.
+Chess players, backgammon boards, and storytellers also appear.
+These images underscore the patronage of music and dance in Mamluk culture, despite occasional religious debates.
+Some manuscripts illustrate Sufi sama (listening) ceremonies, combining music and spirituality.

 Significance and Legacy